Counselling and psychotherapy in Glasgow and beyond: a space for healing and growth.

-Therapy can offer so much when we need it the most: warmth, empathy, compassion, guidance, support, even wisdom.
+Therapy can offer so much when we need it most: warmth, empathy, compassion, guidance, support, even wisdom.

-I believe that we all have the power within us not just to cope with difficulties but to thrive.
-Therapy is about discovering this power through a shared exploration of any issues you want to bring.
+I believe we all have the power within us not just to cope with difficulties but to thrive.
+Therapy is about discovering this power through shared exploration of any issues you want to bring.

 Finding the right therapist for you